ciao621/Individual-and-social-learning/README.md

 Critical condition for any lambda: a script that allows arbitrary combinations of (λ_1,…,λ_μ).
 The runtime is longer than "main last step".

 Calculation of q: a script that calculates the stationary average IIS probability 𝑞.
 The runtime is substantially longer than "main last step".

+Simulation_function：a script for running individual-based simulations.
+The runtime is substantially longer than "Calculation of q".